 Earning the LTHWS qualification allows engineers to demonstrate knowledge and understanding of low-temperature heating and hot water requirements in domestic dwellings.

+Our Low-Temperature Heating Design training takes place over two days.
 You will be required to be in the centre 8am-4pm.

 Upon completing the course, you will have experience and knowledge of designing low-temperature heating systems.